Welcome to the home of Keframa High School Pupil Sponsorship.

 Keframa has already gained a good reputation in the area because the students are well behaved and they have been performing well in their exams.

 The facilities were really not adequate and it is a credit to the dedication of the staff that the pupils still manage to do well.
 In the last year the school has been refurbished to make the existing structures a lot better.
-There is a fundraising programme to raise enough money to build Keframa a new school has successfully opened the new school which is complete with laboratories and good sized classrooms and there is more information on this at www.keframaschoolbuild.co.uk The new school building has started and is making good progress with the aim to be ready for the next term in February.
+The fundraising programme to raise enough money to build Keframa a new school has successfully opened the new school which is complete with laboratories and good sized classrooms and there is more information on this at www.keframaschoolbuild.co.uk .
 However, there is a great need for ongoing funding of the running of the school and the sponsorship programme addresses this need.

 We have set up the Sponsorship Programme so that some of the pupils can be assured of support throughout their time at the Keframa High School.
-We have set the monthly donation at £20 and this will actually provide enough money to pay the fees, the food and the books etc for one pupil.
+We have set the monthly donation at £25 and this will provide enough money to pay the fees, the food and the books etc for one pupil.
 But more than that it will contribute to the salaries of the staff.
 So far we have about 30 pupils sponsored and this is providing almost half of the income of the school.
 If we had more pupils sponsored then the teachers would be more secure.

 A student's story.

 In addition, the school as a whole benefits because the money paid by his sponsor is used to pay the teachers and they are regularly paid, which is a better situation than for teachers in the state schools, who sometimes don't get paid.
 This is a huge help to Keframa as they are able to keep good teachers.

 Please help other young Ugandans gain an education by joining the sponsorship programme.
 Please contact Ian Baird-Smith for more details.